 Students will gain valuable knowledge & leadership skills useful for life after graduation.

 Students will receive a minimum of 18 volunteer hours for the school year, with the opportunity for many more.

-Students will receive a Student Ambassador T-shirt, designed by the group (development team).
+Students will receive a Student Ambassador T-shirt.

 Students will receive graduation cords for your leadership & participation.

 APPLICATIONS FOR RISING JUNIORS HAVE BEEN REOPENED.
 RISING JUNIORS CAN APPLY HERE (THROUGH JUNE 16, 2023)

 Rising high school Juniors and Seniors in the Upstate of SC who attend a public or private school are eligible.
 Students must complete the online application, have a recommendation form submitted on their behalf, have approval from school, & participate in an in person interview.
 Please have your resume and transcript available as an upload before beginning your on-line application.
 (If you do not yet have a resume, try using a template in Google Docs, or in Word, to complete yours.
 Greenville County Students, you can download your transcript from Power School).
 Applications are being accepted through May 17, 2023.